 Yes!
 Though the teenage and college years can be a fun time, they can also be an incredibly stressful time.
 This is an amazing time to begin to learn habits of self-care.
 I personally was in high school when my mom first brought me to a yoga class and it was so helpful in making me feel less stressed and more peaceful.
 It became a habit of self-care that has stuck with me ever since!
 This is also a perfect time to begin to learn more about who we really are at our core.
 That process of finding ourselves will continue to naturally evolve with time and experience, but can often be a less painful process with a foundational understanding of our unique wiring, values and passions.

-Sometimes at the end of a coaching program it can be scary to cut the cord and lose that constant accountability; or sometimes the coaching itself brings up a brand new goal that you want to spend more time working towards – whatever the reason, you will have the option to add on sessions after the end of your formal program.
-You won’t have to enroll in a program all over again, this will be more of an ala carte option once your program is over.
+Sometimes at the end of a coaching program it can be scary to cut the cord and lose that constant accountability; or sometimes the coaching itself brings up a brand new goal that you want to spend more time working towards.
+Whatever the reason, you will have the option to add on sessions after the end of your formal program whether you choose to re-enroll in a new program or do some ala carte/single sessions.

 Our first few sessions will be longer, so we will work together to book out time in your schedule where it fits.
 After the first few sessions we will get into more of a regular flow of sessions that last about 75min.